 Rugby.
 A Cowards Guide

 In a week when news of the return of grammar schools coincided with the quarter-finals of the Rugby World Cup, my mind strayed back to the Seventies (as it often does) but not to reminisce, on this occasion, about music.
-Through the mist, I could make out 30 horrid adolescent boys and a red-faced teacher dressed in a tracksuit and as overkeen with the whistle as he was with his fists.
+Through the mist, I could make out 30 (mostly horrid) adolescent boys and a red-faced teacher dressed in a tracksuit and as over-keen with the whistle as he was with his fists.
 Zooming in on this dank and freezing November afternoon, I picked out the most reluctant fly-half in this school, and probably any other.
 Me.

 I retired from rugby football and took up cross-country running.
-Well, when I say cross-country running, this involved running out of the school gates, round to Mark Taylor’s house, where we would smoke Guards fags and listen to Ziggy Stardust.
+Well, when I say cross-country running, this involved running out of the school gates straight round to Mark Taylor’s house, where we would smoke Guards and listen to Ziggy Stardust.
 This worked brilliantly.
-Right up until the time one of the masters, one of Games Gang, announced he would be running with us.
+Right up until the time when one of the masters, one of Games Gang, announced he would be running with us.
 It soon became clear that some of our number, despite the fact they’d ostensibly been running the course for weeks, didn’t have a clue where they were going.

-If you should ever find yourself in this position, I would advise you that saying, “Short term memory loss, Sir,” wasn’t enough to save me from the slipper.
+If you should ever find yourself in this position, I would advise you that saying, “Short term memory loss, sir,” wasn’t enough to save me from the slipper.